 Similar to the Flight of the Angel, the Eagle also flies from the Campanile to the San Marco stage.
-For the 2018 edition, a major surprise event was planned by Renzo Rosso.
 This Carnevale activity is very recent and only started in 2012.
-In the past, the eagles have mainly been women.
 The flight is planned at 12 o’clock, but the name of the Eagle is usually kept secret until a few days before the event.

 Svolo del Leone